-Then, by following the Abduction-Action-Prediction process, it is straightforward to compute each feature in $\x(\theta)$ as follows.

-As a result, $\x(\theta)$ can be computed based on Eq.~\eqref{eq:xi} following a topological ordering of all features.

-The problem of recourse asks to find the parameter vector $\theta$ that minimizes the cost of the changes made by the recourse, subject to that the user-defined constraints are satisfied.
-In our context, the constraint is to make the counterfactual instance $\x(\theta)$ a normal sample for each original abnormal sample $\x$.
+With the above notations, the problem of anomaly mitigation becomes to find the parameter vector $\theta$ that minimizes the cost of the changes made by the mitigation actions, subject to making the counterfactual instance $\x(\theta)$ a normal sample for each original abnormal sample $\x$.
 It is formulated as that the anomaly detection model should have the anomaly score less than the threshold $\tau$ by taking counterfactual sample $\x(\theta)$ as input, i.e., $g(\x(\theta)) \leq \tau$.
-By using the weighted L2 norm of the difference $\x-\x(\theta)$ as the quantitative cost measure, given by $\|\mathbf{c}\cdot (\x-\x(\theta))\|_2$ where $\mathbf{c}$ is a cost vector for describing costs of all features, the problem is finally formulated as
+By using the weighted L2 norm of the action values $\theta$ as the quantitative cost measure, given by $\|\mathbf{c}\cdot \theta\|_2$ where $\mathbf{c}$ is a cost vector for describing costs of revising all root cause features ($c_j=1$ if $j\notin \mathcal{I}$), the problem is finally formulated as